Great Northern Concrete Toboggan Race: Rules

 The project involves designing and constructing a toboggan with a metal frame and a running surface made completely out of concrete and racing it down a steep snow-covered hill.
 The sled must weigh less than 350 pounds (158.8 kg), have a working braking system, and be fitted with a roll cage to protect its five passengers.
 Each competing team must complete a technical report summarizing the design, which is presented at a public technical exhibition.

 Spirit

 It is traditional for teams to choose a theme for their sled; they often wear appropriate costumes and incorporate elements of the design into their technical exhibit and sled aesthetics.
 Themes have become a major part of the competition, making up a large part of the spirit award, as well as the best uniforms award.
 Theme ideas are most often drawn from popular culture, retro references, or are based on the team's home university/college and its location.

 Awards

 Teams are judged for top speed, best run, most improved, braking, steering, and aesthetics.
 Each year, an award is also given for the best overall entry.

 The current record holder for top speed in a successfully completed run at GNCTR is the University of Toronto, who set a speed of 73 km/h on Feb 1, 2020.

+The Race Champion is qualified as the team who wins the King of the Hill competition on race day.